Project cost management software comes to the rescue when you’re struggling with challenges like:

 When it comes to cost management, construction teams have very specific needs.
 That’s because construction, architecture, and civil engineering projects typically have much more complex workflows than the average office-based projects.

 Procore is built to handle those specific needs.
-For instance, it has tools for cost forecasting, tracking labor expenses, and ensuring compliance with regulatory requirements — alongside project planning.
+For instance, it offers an app that gives teams access to real-time data for cost forecasting, labor expense tracking, and regulatory compliance — alongside project planning.
 It also gives you a single place to manage your contracts and commitments.

-While it’s useful for managing costs, though, many reviewers suggest that Procore is less effective as a complete project management tool.
-One issue that comes up a lot is that it lacks key reporting capabilities.
+While it’s useful for managing costs, though, some reviewers suggest that Procore is less effective as a complete project management tool.

 Use Wrike to put accurate cost management at the heart of your project management